3geek14/Realms/Omnibus.md

 [__Soul Bane__ (3rd Circle)]{#soul-bane}

-__Uses:__ 1 - __Active:__ Destroy a dead body.
-Following the final body
+__Uses:__ 1 - __Active:__ [Destroy]{.new} a dead body.
+Following the final
-destroying blow the spellcaster says "Soul Bane."
+[body destroying]{.new} blow the spellcaster says "Soul Bane."

 This spell alters the next [Call the Soul](#call-the-soul) cast on the target by reversing which object is successful and unsuccessful.
-The spellcaster must inform the MM whose body they destroyed and cast Soul Bane on as soon possible.
+The spellcaster must inform the MM [whose body they destroyed]{.new} and cast Soul Bane on as soon possible.
 The effect triggers the next time the target's soul is called.
 The spell ends after the first [Call the Soul](#call-the-soul), whether it was successful or not.
 Only one Soul Bane can be active on a person at a time.

 [__Speak__ (1st Circle)]{#speak}